microplastics-field-manual/microplastics-field-manual.github.io/pages/07-pre-survey-preparations-and-field-procedures.md

 The volume of water sampled by submersible pumps is dependent on the system configuration and the depth at which it is deployed.
 Like for surface water sampling, at least 1 m<sup>3</sup> of water is recommended to be collected, allowing first and foremost for further vertical comparison.
 The use of a flow meter is advised where possible, however, if not available, the volume of water sampled can be calculated using the time the pump is operated (i.e., the sampling period) and the calibrated timeframe in which a given volume of water is pumped.
 Replicates at each sampling site should be completed to report data variability.
 Where the collection of replicates is not feasible (e.g., the pump is being used for semi-continuous surveys or technical issues have occurred), this should be recorded, noting that no standard error or variance can be reported.

 Samples collected on filters should be immediately removed from the pump and stored in clean containers (e.g., labelled petri dish) to avoid exposure to air.
 Filters with samples can be stored cold (e.g., -20°C, fridge, on ice – see storage below).
 When samples are collected over sieves, sampled material must be transferred (i.e., backwashed) into suitable clean containers (e.g., 150 mL vials) using ultrapure water or filtered seawater.
-These samples can then be preserved cold or in 20% Ethanol (i.e., filtered Ethanol is added to the sample).
+These samples can then be preserved cold or in 20% ethanol (i.e., filtered ethanol is added to the sample).
 If more samples are to be collected via sieving, a new or cleaned sieve should be used.

 Fixed submersible pumps are not always able to be thoroughly cleaned (nor visually inspected), especially vessel intake systems.
 For these pumps, it is important to flush the system well before the start of sampling to ensure any plastics trapped in the system do not cross-contaminate samples.

 ### Bulk water bottling

 Water quality sampling is traditionally undertaken with bulk water bottling (e.g., Niskin bottles attached to a Rosette sampler, or bottles directly) deployed in a specific location at a specific defined depth (Nan et al., 2020; Ogunola et al., 2023; Song et al., 2014).
 This same static sampling method is used to sample microplastics in water and across vertical gradients.
 When collecting surface water samples, the bottles should be deployed downwind or on the side of the vessel and ideally under calm weather conditions.
 Collection bottles must be appropriately cleaned before use (e.g., rinsed 3 times with ultrapure or filtered seawater and visually inspected).
 The configuration of the microplastic sampling system and bottle type can vary, so it is important to record the volume collected and time.
 The volume required is also dependent on the downstream analysis workflow.
-For example, if using pyrolysis-GC/MS to detect microplastics, 2 L is appropriate, for other spectroscopy methods 10 L is advised.
-To limit the risk of airborne contamination, sampling bottles should remain sealed and only opened and closed when underwater (Samandra et al., 2023).
+For example, if using pyrolysis-GC/MS to detect microplastics, 2 L is appropriate, whereas for other spectroscopy methods 10 L is advised.
+To limit the risk of airborne contamination, sampling bottles should remain sealed and only be opened and closed when underwater (Samandra et al., 2023).
 Additionally, the use of positive controls and blank controls during sample collection is highly recommended (see Quality assurance and quality control).

 Preliminary processing of these samples is often conducted on the vessel as storage of large volumes is often not possible.
 The Niskin sample is generally filtered (e.g., over a stainless-steel mesh under vacuum) and the filters are stored in a sealed container (i.e., labelled glass petri-dish) until analysis.
 When filtering on the vessel is not possible, collected water should be transferred to a pre-cleaned bottle (e.g., 1-2 L), preserved (e.g., fridge, 20% ethanol – see storage below) and stored until analysis.

 ### Storage

 Following collection, and regardless of the collection method, all samples should be processed immediately or appropriately preserved until further processing.
 Although plastic items do not themselves require preservation (i.e., many are expected to persist in the environment for many hundreds of years), organic material is often also part of the collected material.
 If samples are not preserved this organic matter can degrade and encourage the growth of microbes on the surface of the microplastics, which can impact their retrieval, identification and chemical analysis.

-Sample preservation methods include low temperature (e.g., ice, -4°C fridge, -20°C freezers), or chemical treatments (e.g., Ethanol, 3% hydrochloric acid), the latter with the caveat that only chemicals that do not impact plastics should be used (Pfeiffer & Fischer, 2020).
+Sample preservation methods include low temperature (e.g., ice, -4°C fridge, -20°C freezers), or chemical treatments (e.g., ethanol, 3% hydrochloric acid), the latter with the caveat that only chemicals that do not impact plastics should be used (Pfeiffer & Fischer, 2020).
 Where possible, preliminary processing to clarify samples and enhance their long-term storage should be applied.
-For example, filtration can reduce volume, washing with ultrapure water (e.g., Milli-Q), &lt;20% Ethanol, or sonication (three cycles for five minutes each based on Kaiser et al., (2017)), can dislodge any biofilms attached to the microplastic surface, thereby enhancing buoyancy and contributing to more accurate and effective separation, identification and subsequent analyses.
+For example, filtration can reduce volume, washing with ultrapure water (e.g., Milli-Q), &lt;20% ethanol, or sonication (three cycles for five minutes each based on Kaiser et al., (2017)), can dislodge any biofilms attached to the microplastic surface, thereby enhancing buoyancy and contributing to more accurate and effective separation, identification and subsequent analyses.

 In instances where immediate sample preservation or processing is not feasible, considerations need to be made for the influences that biological material can have on the retrieval and identification of microplastic particles.